-Both yeasts are part of every dog’s’ normal microflora and usually stay pretty chill but when they get out of control they turn downright villainous.
-Most pet owners know that their pooch automatically comes with Candida in its body and that it can cause some pretty wicked problems if their dog develops candidiasis — which is a given with an immunosuppressed dog.
+Both yeasts are part of every dog’s normal microflora and usually stay pretty chill, but when they get out of control, they turn downright villainous.
+Most pet owners know that their pooch automatically comes with Candida in its body and that it can cause problems if their dog develops candidiasis — which is given with an immunosuppressed dog.
 Not so many know that Fido also came pre-packaged with Malassezia on its skin (an arguably worse yeast when it causes an infection — which happens to most dogs with Demodex).

 When the inevitable yeast infection happens (which often triggers a bacterial infection) the dog then has MIS.

 Mixed Infection Syndrome (MIS)

 In order to do its dirty work, MIS only needs a dog to have two concurrent infections.
 The most common MIS culprits are bacterial, viral, yeast, or parasite infections.
 (Shocker!)
 So essentially, every dog with mange has MIS and a much steeper hole to climb out of.